kumahq/kuma/UPGRADE.md

 If such a section does not exist, the upgrade you want to perform does not have any particular instructions.

+## Upgrade to `0.5.0`
+### Suggested Upgrade Path on Kubernetes
+Kuma 0.5.0 introduce webhook for setting `ownerReferences` to the Kuma resources.
+If you have some Kuma resources in your k8s cluster, then you can use our script [kuma-0.5.0-k8s-migration.sh](https://gist.github.com/lobkovilya/f4b9b2c384c705d53a70bb5a828b7419#file-kuma-0-5-0-k8s-migration-sh) in order to properly set `ownerReferences` .

 ## Upgrade to `0.4.0`

 ### Suggested Upgrade Path on Kubernetes